Biotin: Labeling regulations

-For US food and dietary supplement labeling purposes the amount in a serving is expressed as a percent of daily value.
-For biotin labeling purposes 100% of the daily value was 300 μg/day, but as of May 27, 2016, it was revised to 30 μg/day to bring it into an agreement with the adequate intake.
+For US food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of daily value.
+For biotin labeling purposes, 100% of the daily value was 300 μg/day, but as of May 27, 2016, it was revised to 30 μg/day to agree with the adequate intake.
 Compliance with the updated labeling regulations was required by January 1, 2020, for manufacturers with US$10 million or more in annual food sales, and by January 1, 2021, for manufacturers with lower volume food sales.
 A table of the old and new adult daily values is provided at Reference Daily Intake.